ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 The red-coloured branches are the available remote branches, formatted as <code>remotes/origin/&lt;branch-name&gt;</code>.
 To switch to a specific branch you can run the following command:
 <pre><code>git checkout &lt;branch-name&gt;</code></pre>
 For example, the pre-industrial configuration of {{ model }} is available in the <code>pre-industrial</code> branch.
-To use the pre-industrial configuration we can run:
+To use the pre-industrial configuration, run:
 <pre><code>git checkout pre-industrial</code></pre>
 <terminal-window>
     <terminal-line data="input">git checkout pre-industrial</terminal-line>